EpochStudio/Galaxies-ToS-Privacy/Privacy.md

 The right to restrict processing – You have the right to request that we restrict the processing of your personal data, under certain conditions.

+The right to object to processing – You have the right to object to our processing of your personal data, under certain conditions.

 The right to data portability – You have the right to request that we transfer the data that we have collected to another organization, or directly to you, under certain conditions.

 ## How we secure your data